 - 6 Regulatory oversight by the Radiation and Nuclear Safety Authority

-With regard to new nuclear facilities, this Guide shall apply as of 1 December 2013 until further notice.
+With regard to new nuclear facilities, this Guide shall apply as of 1 January 2020 until further notice.
 With regard to operating nuclear facilities and those under construction, this Guide shall be enforced through a separate decision to be taken by STUK.
-This Guide replaces Guide YVL 4.3.
+This Guide replaces Guide YVL B.8, 15 November 2013.

 According to Section 7 r of the Nuclear Energy Act (990/1987), the Radiation and Nuclear Safety Authority (STUK) shall specify detailed safety requirements for the implementation of the safety level in accordance with the Nuclear Energy Act.

 The publication of a YVL Guide shall not, as such, alter any previous decisions made by STUK.
 After having heard the parties concerned STUK will issue a separate decision as to how a new or revised YVL Guide is to be applied to operating nuclear facilities or those under construction, and to licensees’ operational activities.
 The Guide shall apply as it stands to new nuclear facilities.

 When considering how the new safety requirements presented in the YVL Guides shall be applied to the operating nuclear facilities, or to those under construction, STUK will take due account of the principles laid down in Section 7 a of the Nuclear Energy Act (990/1987): The safety of nuclear energy use shall be maintained at as high a level as practically possible.
 For the further development of safety, measures shall be implemented that can be considered justified considering operating experience, safety research and advances in science and technology.